JamFox/docs.jamfox.dev/docs/content/homelab/proxmox.md

 Processor type: `host` or according to your architecture if that does not work

+Make sure VM has at least 20GB of space in boot disk.

 #### Configuring the VM

 After VM is created change some settings.